I tested the 004 parka from Bastong (the South Korean Barbour)

 Yes, we're coming back!

-The golden zips in question
+The gold zips in question

 The inside of the parka: it's beautiful